 Latin American nations account for almost two thirds of the total population of the Western hemisphere.
 Today, Latinos represent the largest minority group in the United States, accounting for approximately sixteen percent of the population.
 Knowledge of Latin American and Caribbean culture, environment, and society is crucial to understanding U.S. hemispheric relations and world understanding.
 For over 50 years, the Center for Latin American & Caribbean Studies (CLACS) has provided KU students the opportunity to study this region and its people, and encourage the development of foreign language, research, writing, and critical thinking skills.

 KU is situated in Lawrence, Kansas, and is a vibrant college town.
 The state's flagship university has many resources for academic and financial support.
 Lawrence has an active arts community, and there are many opportunities for cultural engagement, health & wellness activities, and professional development.
-Feel free to review KU's comprehensive Guide to Graduate School.
+Feel free to review KU's comprehensive graduate studies Welcome Guide.

 The MA thesis degree is most appropriate as preparation for a doctoral program and dissertation.
 Students should declare their intention to write a thesis before the end of their first year in the program and form a committee of three faculty members, each of a different discipline.
 The student will defend the completed thesis in an oral examination before this committee.
 In order to prepare the thesis a student must enroll in at least 3 credit hours of thesis research and writing (LAA 899).
 Students may count up to 6 credit hours of LAA 899 toward the 30 graduate credits required for the degree.